-The T-90 features the high level of protection against conventional weapons (different types of projectiles, anti-tank guided weapons, mines, shell fragments, bullets, etc).
+The T-90 features a high level of protection against conventional weapons (different types of projectiles, anti-tank guided weapons, mines, shell fragments, bullets, etc).
 For better protection against anti-tank weapons, the T-90 main battle tank embodies passive and active protection features, classic armour and integrated explosive reactive armour ERA kits.
-The T-90 is fitted with three levels protection systems.
-The first level is the composite armour in the turret, consisting of basic armour shell with an insert of alternating layers of aluminium and plastics and a controlled deformation section.
-The second level is the third generation of explosive reactive armour Kontakt-5 ERA fitted on the front and side of the hull, and the turret.
+The T-90 is fitted with three levels of protection systems.
+The first level is the composite armour in the turret, consisting of a basic armour shell with an insert of alternating layers of aluminium and plastics and a controlled deformation section.
+The second level is the third generation of explosive reactive armour Kontakt-5 ERA fitted on the front and side of the hull and the turret.
 The third level is the Shtora-1 countermeasures suite.
 The T-90 is protected against weapons of mass destruction, including nuclear.
-Probability of hitting a land mine by the vehicle's bottom and tracks is minimum, because the mine sweeping gear is attached to the hull at the front.
+The probability of hitting a land mine by the vehicle's bottom and tracks is minimum because the minesweeping gear is attached to the hull at the front.
 There are four removable spring-loaded skirt plates fitted over the forward part of the track, which are unclipped in action and spring forward at an angle of 60º from the side of the vehicle, to give a measure of protection against HEAT projectiles.

 |One 125 mm smoothbore 2A46M gun, one PKT 7.62 mm coaxial machine gun, one NSVT 12.7 mm anti-aircraft machine gun, 8x81 mm smoke grenade launchers||Composite armour, reactive armour ERA.|

 |Fire control system, NBC protection, fire detection and suppression system, nose-mounted dozer blade and a deep fording kit, optoelectronic countermeasures system Shtora-1, laser guidance and laser range-finding systems||550 km on the road|